MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/marketing-how-create-segment.md

 ---
 title: Create Segments| Microsoft Docs
-description: Describes how to create a segment for a group of contacts in Dynamics 365 Business edition, for example, in order to target several contacts with a direct mail.
+description: Describes how to create a segment for a group of contacts in Finance and Operations, Business edition, for example, in order to target several contacts with a direct mail.
 services: project-madeira
 documentationcenter:
 author: jswymer